OldChris/phpgraphlib/README.md

 # PHPGraphLib Graphing Library
+### Fork motivation
-### This is a fork from elliotb/phpgraphlib
+This is a fork from elliotb/phpgraphlib

-PHPGraphLib was no longer maintained and not functional with PHP 7.x and up
+PHPGraphLib was no longer maintained and not functional with PHP 7.x and up Plus I added some additions of my own some years ago.
+Looking for solution for some PHP 7.x issues I found the repo at Github Github user 'LupenWonse' did already fix many of the issues, and he added TrueType font support.

+## Releases
+*  2.0-legacy-stable release is the last release by Elliotb
+*  v3.0 is PHP 7.x compatible (not true, only for line graphs ! )

 ## Planned releases
-*  2.0-legacy-stable release is the last release by Elliotb
-*  v3.0 is PHP 7.x compatible
-*  v3.1 will include some of my extras I put on the original PHPGraphLib release (before Github)
+*  v3.1 will includes fixes and additions:
+Fixes:
+* LupenWonse : all remaining PHP 7 fixes found in his latest release are included
+* OldChris : function allocateGradientColors() checked on boundaries of rgb values

+Additions:
+* LupenWonse added TrueType fonts
+* OldChris added copyright text and creationdate, x-axis title, y-axis title. also some changes in fontsize calculations (font width and height calculated from font size)

 The text below will be updated and demos will be restored if possible.
 I will also try to recreate the documentation.
 On this link an web archive of the documentation is stored: